PavanRangani/docs/docs/prd/family/families.md

 #### Name

 Name of the Family.
 It should be unique.
+It's a mandatory.

 #### Roles